 - C.10 In giving the above consents, the CDR consumer provides the accredited person with a 'valid request' to seek to collect the relevant CDR data.
 An accredited person can only collect the CDR data if it has obtained this consent. - C.11 Upon obtaining a 'valid request' from the consumer, the accredited person may seek to collect the consumer's CDR data from the relevant CDR participant, or CDR representative, of the CDR data.
 The accredited person collects this CDR data by making a 'consumer data request' to the relevant CDR participant/s or CDR representative/s. - C.12 Privacy Safeguard 3 prohibits an accredited person from seeking to collect data under the CDR system unless it is in response to a 'valid request' from the consumer. - C.13 Consent also underpins how an accredited person may use or disclose CDR data under Privacy Safeguard 6 and Privacy Safeguard 7.
-An accredited person can only use theor disclose CDR data if it has obtained a use or disclosure consent. - C.14 The flow charts below paragraph C.15 demonstrate how consent fits in the key information flow between a consumer, accredited person, data holder and (for the energy sector) AEMO as secondary data holder, in relation to CDR data.
+An accredited person can only use or disclose CDR data if it has obtained a use or disclosure consent. - C.14 The flow charts below paragraph C.15 demonstrate how consent fits in the key information flow between a consumer, accredited person, data holder and (for the energy sector) AEMO as secondary data holder, in relation to CDR data. - C.15 The following charts demonstrate the points at which a valid request is given by the consumer and a consumer data request is made on behalf of the consumer by the accredited person.